Pilot in fatal crash was on test flight

-According to Federal Aviation Administration spokeswoman Kathleen Bergen, an experimental amateur-built Commuter Craft Innovator, being flown by 63-year-old Richard Hogan, of Dawsonville, crashed in a field south of Calhoun at 3:45 p.m. on March 23.
-The plane crashed in a wooded area within a few hundered yards of a residential neighborhood on Spencer Drive.
+According to Federal Aviation Administration spokeswoman Kathleen Bergen, an experimental amateur-built Commuter Craft Innovator, being flown by 63-year-old Richard Hogan of Dawsonville, crashed in a field south of Calhoun at 3:45 p.m. on March 23.
+The plane crashed in a wooded area within a few hundred yards of a residential neighborhood on Spencer Drive.

 “Ground scars and fragmentation of the wreckage were consistent with ground contact in a steep, nose-down attitude at high speed,” the report stated.